 Here is a case study of a recent project I completed for an Australian company that sells home improvement products.
 This project is custom store locator widget that helps their customers find the nearest retailers in a given area.

 What is the main problem?

-The client requires me to build a functionality that enables their customers to find affiliate retailers in Australia.
+The client asked me to build a functionality that enables their customers to find their affiliate retailers in Australia.
 The retailer locator must have some sort of filter functionalities that will help the customers to find the nearest retailers to a given area and limits the search result with the business type category.
-The search results must display on a Google Map.
+The search results must be displayed on a map.

 - Integration with Google Maps

 - Find the nearest retailers in a given area.

 - Limit the results with the retailer’s business type (e.g. HVAC-R, Civil, Building, etc.).

 - Find specific retailers in a given area.